gettypubs/keepitmoving/content/case-studies/3-Gilberg.md

 {{< q-figure id="3.5" >}}

 It should be noted that the 21st Century Museum of Contemporary Art in Kanazawa, Japan, owns an earlier version of this kinetic sculpture, *Metropolis I* (2004).
-It is one-third the size of *Metropolis II*, with four trains and eighty cars (modified Hot Wheels).
+It is one-third the size of *Metropolis II*, with four trains and eighty cars (modified Hot Wheels™).
 Unlike *Metropolis II*, this version requires two operators and is currently not on view.

 ## Operation

-{{< q-figure id="3.6" class="float-right" pdf="one-column" >}}

 LACMA is the first and, thus far, only venue that has exhibited *Metropolis II*, and the museum had essentially no data or information to assist us in determining the work’s longevity, the key component of which is its operation.
 To maximize viewership while minimizing wear and tear on the sculpture, the museum ultimately decided to operate *Metropolis II* on Fridays, Saturdays, and Sundays (the busiest days), as well as for holidays and special events.
 On the regularly scheduled days, the sculpture is operated four times: starting thirty minutes after the museum opens, the sculpture is run every other hour, for an hour.
 This allows the operator to rest (it is extremely cramped and noisy inside the sculpture), retrieve any cars that jumped the track, answer patrons’ questions, and make notes on the sculpture’s performance.
 Operating *Metropolis II* on a schedule was also in keeping with the artist’s desire not to run the sculpture continuously: Burden liked the juxtaposition of chaos and quiet, which mimicked the stop-and-go of life in a major city.
 Also, the frenetic pace of the cars can be exhausting to the viewer, for even a short time.
 For this reason, the artist designed a balcony in the gallery for viewers so they could step back from the noise and excitement and observe the sculpture as a whole from a distance.

+{{< q-figure id="3.6" class="float-right" pdf="one-column" >}}

 The operators monitor the movement of the trains and make sure the cars do not jam at any brush over the roadway or at the bottom of the conveyor ramps.
 Operators share notes on successive days to communicate potential problems with a track or conveyor belts that require monitoring or repair ([fig. 3.6](#3.6)).